JamalColaire/Caesarean-Cipher/README.md

 # Caesarean Cipher
-A program used to **process input through an I/O filter** generating customized output.
+A program that **processes input through an I/O filter** generating customized output.